Developments and Further Applications of Ephemeral Data Derived Potentials: Case Studies

 We then explored the the behaviour of some of the low-density polymorphs at finite temperature.
 Specifically, we used the structures calculated by Trousselet \textit{et al.} with the labels che, dia-c, lcs, dia, lon, unj, mok and cfc.
 These are tabulated, along with their structure ID, in table~\ref{tab:mof-NTE}.

 We used \texttt{ramble} to run MD at 50, 150, 250, 350, 450 K at ambient pressure with supercells containing around 500 atoms.
 These supercells were made to be `nearly-cubic' using the method described in section~\ref{sec:eddp_calculations}.
 Fig.~\ref{fig:mof-md}(a) shows volume change with temperature for these structures.
 Linear fits to the data show an expansion coefficient, $\alpha=-17.26\times10 ^{-6}$~K$^{-1}$ for the `dia-c', which is remarkably close to the experimental and previously calculated values of -17.4 and -16.9 $\times 10 ^{-6}$~K$^{-1}$ respectively.
+A second potential trained using the MBD dispersion correction scheme\cite{Tkatchenko2012} gave qualitatively similar results, as shown in table~\ref{tab:mof-NTE}, but a value of $\alpha=-14.21\times10 ^{-6}$~K$^{-1}$.
 The behaviour of the metastable hypothetical structures is in good agreement with those calculated using a parameterised force-field\cite{Trousselet2015}.

 We also ran MD simulations at $300$ K for a range of pressures.
 The volume changes are shown in Fig.~\ref{fig:mof-md}(b).
 We see that the denser structures, dia-c and mok, remain stable, whereas the more open structures undergo a structural transition above 0.25\,GPa.
 This is also in line with results obtained by Trousselet \textit{et al.}.